cywf/sentinel-project/README.md

 - Data security team: responsible for building and integrating the Thor bot
 - Testing team: responsible for testing the data security measures

-### **Tasks for individual teams**
+### **Weekly Tasks List Breakdown for Each Team**

-* Data security team:
+* **Data security team**

-    - Design the architecture and functionality of the Thor bot
+    - [Week-1](): Design the architecture and functionality of the Thor bot
-    - Implement the Thor bot using the chosen programming language
+    - [Week-2](): Implement the Thor bot using the chosen programming language
-    - Integrate the Thor bot with the rest of the system
+    - [Week-3](): Integrate the Thor bot with the rest of the system
+    - [Week-4](): Test the Thor bot to ensure it is functioning correctly
+    - [Week-5](): Monitor the Thor bot during initial usage to ensure it is handling incidents and data security correctly
-    - Document the Thor bot's architecture and functionality
+    - [Week-6](): Document the Thor bot's architecture and functionality
-    - Train relevant team members on the use and maintenance of the Thor bot
+    - [Week-7](): Train relevant team members on the use and maintenance of the Thor bot
-    - Roll out the Thor bot to the rest of the system
+    - [Week-8](): Roll out the Thor bot to the rest of the system
-    - Continuously monitor and maintain the Thor bot to ensure it is functioning correctly
+    - [Week-9](): Continuously monitor and maintain the Thor bot to ensure it is functioning correctly
-    - Conduct regular audits to ensure the data security measures are effective
+    - [Week-10](): Conduct regular audits to ensure the data security measures are effective

-* **Testing team:**
+* **Testing team**

-    - Review the data security measures and test plan
+    - [Week-1](): Review the data security measures and test plan
-    - Conduct testing of the data security measures
+    - [Week-2](): Conduct testing of the data security measures
-    - Report any issues or discrepancies found during testing
+    - [Week-3](): Report any issues or discrepancies found during testing
-    - Work with the data security team to resolve any issues or discrepancies found during testing
+    - [Week-4](): Work with the data security team to resolve any issues or discrepancies found during testing
-    - Document the results of testing
+    - [Week-5](): Document the results of testing
-    - Review and update the test plan as needed
+    - [Week-6](): Review and update the test plan as needed
-    - Retest any issues or discrepancies found during initial testing to ensure they have been resolved.
+    - [Week-7](): Retest any issues or discrepancies found during initial testing to ensure they have been resolved.

 ### **Financial Breakdown for Labor and Resources**

+Data security team: $50,000
+Testing team: $20,000
+Hardware and software resources: $10,000
+Total cost: $80,000

 ---